piyanischal/todo-app.io/README.md

-# todo-app.io
+# Todo-app
-A javascript based todo list web application
+##A javascript based Todo list Web application

-Functionality to Add, Remove, Check and Uncheck list of task dynamically.
+* Functionality to Add, Remove, Check and Uncheck list of task dynamically.
-Utilized LocalStorage to save the information when page reloads.
+* Utilized LocalStorage to save the information when page reloads.